sonata-project/SonataBlockBundle/Resources/doc/reference/events.rst

    :alt: Block profiler with events
    :width: 500

-You can retrieve event's name in the block panel, the panel include the event's name and the different listeners availables and the generated blocks (if any).
+You can retrieve event's name in the block panel, the panel include the event's name and the different listeners available and the generated blocks (if any).

    .. figure:: ../images/block_profiler_event.png